ZProLegend007/brunch-mac/README.md

 ## Install instructions

+This install guide assumes you already have Bootcamp or linux installed on your device.

-To install this fork please download the latest release and place it in a folder.
+To install this fork please download the latest release and place it in a folder on your chosen OS (Other than MacOS).
 Then head to [this website](https://cros.tech/device/shyvana/) and download the latest chromeOS image, then also place that file in your folder.

 Then with either WSL or a linux terminal `cd` into your folder and run the command `tar -zxvf *brunchmacfile.tar.gz*`.
 Make sure to replace the *brunchmacfile* with the actual name of the brunch-mac file that you downloaded. **TIP: Use tab to autofill the file name.**